cheese1/medusawiki/Scene-exceptions-and-numbering.md

 ##What are Scene exceptions.?

-Scene exceptions are alternative names that are used by the "scene" (release groups and uploaders of shows).
+Scene exceptions are alternative names that are used by the "Scene" (release groups and uploaders of shows).
-Sometimes a show is called different by the indexer (TheTVDB) then the torrents/nzb's files.
+Sometimes a show is called different by the indexers (eg. TheTVDB) than the torrents/nzb's files.
 For example a show is called `Pawn Star$` on the indexer, but the uploaded files are named `Pawn Stars` When this is the case Medusa cant detect the torrents/nzb's files and they will be skipped.
 Then a a scene exception is the solution.

 To add a Scene exception go to the Show and click on the edit button.
 You will see a field called `scene exception`.
 Add the desired scene name and save the settings.
 On the next search Medusa will use the newly added scene exception name in its search and should find the show/episodes.

-We have try'd to automate this process as much as we could by adding scene exception lists.
-So for known problematic shows Medusa does automatically add those names.
+We have tried to automate this process as much as we could by adding scene exception lists.
+So for known problematic shows Medusa automatically adds those names.
 However there are still shows that require manual adding the scene exception name.
 So when you have a show that requires a manual scene exception please submit a Pull Request to one of the 2 scene exception lists ([TVDB](https://github.com/pymedusa/medusa.github.io/blob/master/sb_tvdb_scene_exceptions/exceptions.txt)).
 This also helps other users that experience this problem.